rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

 #### Replicated volume

-The following example creates replication to all four nodes; each node contains a copy of all data and the size of the volume is the size of a single brick.
+The following example creates replication to all four nodes.
+Each node contains a copy of all data, and the size of the volume is the size of a single brick.
 Note that the output shows `1 x 4 = 4`.

 **One node only**: